Christian Yelich Player Props: Brewers vs. Rockies

 - The pitching staff for the Rockies has a collective 7.3 K/9, the worst in MLB.

-- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.53).
+- The Rockies have a 5.50 team ERA that ranks 29th among all league pitching staffs.

-- The Rockies allow the third-most home runs in baseball (160 total, 1.4 per game).
+- Rockies pitchers combine to give up the second-most home runs in baseball (162 total, 1.4 per game).

-- In his last appearance on Wednesday, the left-hander went six innings against the San Diego Padres, giving up four earned runs while surrendering seven hits.
+- In his last appearance on Saturday against the St. Louis Cardinals, the righty tossed five innings, giving up three earned runs while surrendering 10 hits.

 © 2023 Data Skrive.
 All rights reserved.